erik-riklund/forma/packages/compiler/README.md

 <main>{{@ children }}</main>
 ```

-> If a slot isn't rendered, the fallback content inside `<slot>` will be used instead.
+> ℹ️ If a slot isn't rendered, the fallback content inside `<slot>` will be used instead.

 ---